-The model we present here is constructed with a joint Bayesian Monte Carlo inversion of Rayleigh wave phase and group velocities, receiver functions, and measurements of the period-dependent Rayleigh wave H/V ratio (Lin et al., 2012; Lin et al., 2014).
-The surface wave dispersion data are the same as those used by Shen et al. (2015) to construct the reference model China 2015.
-These data include ambient noise and earthquake tomography maps in northeastern China from a wide variety of data sources including the GSN, NECESS, F-Net (in Japan), CEArray, and the Korean Seismic Network.
-The Rayleigh wave dispersion measurements from earthquakes incorporated in that model, however, were actually processed for the present study and we discuss them here at greater length.
-Shen et al. (2015) used measurements, maps, and uncertainties of Rayleigh wave phase speed from $30 \sec - 70 \sec$ period derived from the application of Helmholtz tomography and we further add results at 75 sec and 80 sec.
-We construct the receiver functions using a revision of the harmonic stripping method described by Shen et al. (2013a,b), where the revision is motivated by the azimuthal content of the receiver functions in this region.
+velocities, RFs and measurements of the period-dependent Rayleigh wave H/V ratio (Lin et al. 2012; Lin et al. 2014).
+The surface wave dispersion data are the same as those used by Shen et al. (2015) to construct the reference model China_2015.
+These data include ambient noise and earthquake tomography maps in northeastern China from a wide variety of data sources including the GSN, NECESS, F-Net (in Japan), CEArray and the Korean Seismic Network.
+The

+Rayleigh wave dispersion measurements from earthquakes incorporated in that model, however, were actually processed for the present study and we discuss them here at greater length.
+Shen et al. (2015) used measurements, maps and uncertainties of Rayleigh wave phase speed from 30-70 s period derived from the application of Helmholtz tomography and we further add results at 75 and 80 s.
+We construct the RFs using a revision of the harmonic stripping method described by Shen et al. (2013a,b), where the revision is motivated by the azimuthal content of the RFs in this region.
 The inversion method we apply is also a straightforward generalization of the method described at length by Shen et al. (2013a).
-Because the data we use overlap the data used to produce the reference model China 2015, in order for a more meaningful comparison we do not use that model as our starting point but rather the earlier model of Zheng et al. (2011), which was also the starting point for the reference model China 2015.
+Because the data we use overlap the data used to produce the reference model China_2015, in order for a more meaningful comparison we do not use that model as our starting point but rather the earlier model of Zheng et al. (2011), which was also the starting point for the reference model China_2015.

-Northeast China principally is composed of geological terranes that were amalgamated during the Paleozoic and Mesozoic Eras (Wu et al., 2011).
-The region underwent active intra-continental magmatism and extension during the late Mesozoic era (Ren et al., 2002; Wang et al., 2006), which led to Basin and Range type fault basins, including the NNE-trending Songliao Basin which lies at the center of our study region (Ren et al., 2002; Wei et al., 2010; Feng et al., 2010).
-Consensus has yet to be reached regarding the nature of the intraplate volcanism and its relation to deeper geodynamic processes, although various models have been proposed; e.g., mantle plume (e.g., Lin et al., 1998), back-arc extension associated with the subduction and rollback of the Paleo-Pacific plate (e.g., Watson et al., 1987; Wei et al., 2010) and delamination of the thickened lithosphere after closure of the Mongol-Okhotsk Ocean (e.g., Wang et al., 2006; Zhang et al., 2010).
-In the Cenozoic Era, northeastern China experienced several additional episodes of volcanism, which initiated in the Songliao graben and then migrated flankward (Liu et al., 2001).
-The locations and approximate ages of the principal Cenozoic volcanoes in our study region are identified in Figure 1a (Chen et al., 2007), where we identify two distinct volcanic regions, which we call the "Northeast China Lineated Quaternary Volcanic Zone" and the "Northern and Southern Greater Xing'an Range Pleistocene Volcanic Zones".
+Northeast China principally is composed of geological terranes that were amalgamated during the Paleozoic and Mesozoic Eras (Wu et al. 2011).
+The region underwent active intra-continental magmatism and extension during the late Mesozoic era (Ren et al. 2002; Wang et al. 2006), which led to Basin and Range type fault basins, including the NNE-trending SLB which lies at the centre of our study region (Ren et al. 2002; Feng et al. 2010; Wei et al. 2010).
+Consensus has yet to be reached regarding the nature of the intraplate volcanism and its relation to deeper geodynamic processes, although various models have been proposed; for example, mantle plume (e.g. Lin et al. 1998), backarc extension associated with the subduction and rollback of the Paleo-Pacific plate (e.g. Watson et al. 1987; Wei et al. 2010) and delamination of the thickened lithosphere after closure of the Mongol-Okhotsk Ocean (e.g. Wang et al. 2006; Zhang et al. 2010).
+In the Cenozoic Era, northeastern China experienced several additional episodes of volcanism, which initiated in the Songliao graben and then migrated flankward (Liu et al. 2001).
+The locations and approximate ages of the principal Cenozoic volcanoes in our study region are identified in Fig. 1(a) (Chen et al. 2007), where we identify two distinct volcanic regions, which we call the 'Northeast China Lineated Quaternary Volcanic Zone' and the 'Northern and Southern Greater Xing'an Range Pleistocene Volcanic Zones'.